 Signs your shield is too small

-- Your nipple does not fit into the shield
+- Your nipple does not fit into the shield to start with

 - Your milk output is low.